 (1)(a) The board may make reasonable and lawful investigation into the practices of any third-party administrator or service company for a self-insurance fund declared insolvent by the court.

-If the results of an investigation reasonably lead to a finding that certain actions taken or not taken by those handling, processing, or preparing covered claims for payment or other benefit pursuant to any workers' compensation insurance policy, contributed to the insolvency of an insurer, such information may, in the discretion of the board, be provided to the department or office in an expedited manner.
+If the results of an investigation reasonably lead to a finding that certain actions taken or not taken by those handling, processing, or preparing covered claims for payment or other benefit pursuant to any workers' compensation insurance policycontributed to the insolvency of an insurer, such information may, in the discretion of the board, be provided to the department or office in an expedited manner.

 The board of directors may make reports and recommendations to the department or office upon any matter germane to the solvency, liquidation, rehabilitation, or conservation of any member insurer or germane to the solvency of any insurer seeking to do insurance business in this state.